-In 2018 Enviva conducted 43 field site inspections in Enviva's Sampson supply base area.
+In 2018 Enviva conducted 5 field site inspections in Enviva's Greenwood supply base area.
 Field inspection to monitor program implementation such as forestry BMP implementation adherence and adherence to Enviva HCV Tract Approval process.
 No instances of program violations related to high conservation values, biodiversity or negative impact to health or vitality of key ecosystems were recorded.
 One tract was found to be out of compliance for state water quality according to Enviva's guidelines but not according state BMP guidelines.

 Enviva's District of Origin process requires secondary feedstock suppliers to annually complete a Data Request Form.
 These forms are used to assess changes in a secondary feedstock suppliers sourcing practices and to determine if the feedstock provided by the supplier is SBP-compliant or SBP-controlled.
-In 2018 Samspon received secondary feedstock from 48 suppliers, all are SBP-compliant based on their responses to Enviva Data Request Form and known high conservation value areas.
+In 2018 Greenwood received secondary feedstock from 4 suppliers.